 Emergency Bypass User

-Although you may want all your users to authenticate against an LDAP/AD server, there may be special occasions you still need to access your UpGuard appliance when the auth server is down or broken (especially if you monitor the health of your auth server with UpGuard Core).
+Although you may want all your users to authenticate against an LDAP/AD server, there may be special occasions when you still need to access your UpGuard appliance when the auth server is down, broken or inaccessible (especially if you monitor the health of your auth server with UpGuard Core).

 UpGuard Core can be enabled to elect one or more users as LDAP Emergency Bypass Users which are user accounts that are allowed to log into the appliance with an email address and password.